igmmgi/EegFun.jl/docs/src/demos/plot_filter.md

 This demo demonstrates visualizing filter frequency and phase responses to verify filter characteristics before applying them to data.

-This demo demonstrates visualizing filter frequency and phase responses to verify filter characteristics before applying them to data.

 ### What is Filter Visualization?

 Filter response plots show how a filter affects different frequencies: